Beef shepherd’s pie is on the menu tonight! This meal will hit the spot and give you a taste of Irish tradition.

 Is Cottage Pie the Same as Shepherd’s Pie?

 The short answer is yes.
 Cottage pie is the same thing as Shepherd’s pie.
-The word cottage used to refer to a home that workers who lived in rural settings would live in.
+In fact, the word cottage used to refer to a home that workers who lived in rural settings would live in.
 More or less the poor people, who lived on the outskirts of town.

 As potatoes are an easy and edible crop to grow, it became known as a poor man’s food.
 Thus, this dish became known as cottage pie, among other names.